Content Creator Guide

 What it does NOT restrict

 Everything else.
-Violence, dark themes, horror, conflict, drama, emotional intensity — all still allowed.
-The SFW Only tag is specifically and exclusively a sexual content lock.
+Violence, dark themes, horror, conflict, drama, emotional intensity.
+All still allowed.
+The Contains Underage Character(s) tag is specifically and exclusively a sexual content lock.

 When it’s required